MBulli/SmartCommandlineArgs/README.md

 # <img src="Doc/SmartCommandLineIcon-Readme.png">  Smart Command Line Arguments
 A Visual Studio Extension which aims to provide a better UI to manage your command line arguments

 > "The only smart way to pass standard command arguments to programs." - [A happy user](https://marketplace.visualstudio.com/items?itemName=MBulli.SmartCommandlineArguments#review-details)

 ## Install

-For VS 2022 download the vsix manually from: [Release v2.3.2](https://github.com/MBulli/SmartCommandlineArgs/releases/tag/v2.3.2)

-Install the extension inside Visual Studio or download it from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=MBulli.SmartCommandlineArguments "Visual Studio Marketplace").
+Install the extension inside Visual Studio or download it from the Visual Studio Marketplace [for VS2022](https://marketplace.visualstudio.com/items?itemName=MBulli.SmartCommandlineArguments2022) or [v2.3.2 for VS2015, VS20217 and VS2019](https://marketplace.visualstudio.com/items?itemName=MBulli.SmartCommandlineArguments).

-Visual Studio 2015, 2017 and 2019 and the following project types are supported:
+Visual Studio 2017, 2019 and 2022 and the following project types are supported:
 - C# .Net Framework
 - C# .Net Core
 - VB .Net